San Fernando Valley State College postcard (1973)

 GEOGRAPHIC AND POLITICAL BOUNDARIES

 In my experience, many Angelenos, whether living within or without the Valley, actually think that the region is neither part of Los Angeles geographically or politically.
-In fact, only Burbank and San Fernando (and Calabasas and Hidden Hills, if you consider them to be Valley communities even though it's located in the Santa Monica Mountains southwest of the Valley.) are their own municipalities.
+In fact, only Burbank and San Fernando (and Calabasas and Hidden Hills, if you consider them to be Valley communities even though they're located in the Santa Monica Mountains southwest of the Valley) are their own municipalities.
 Historically, as with much of Los Angeles, many of the neighborhoods were once small towns that were eventually annexed by Los Angeles.
-There have also been efforts since the 1970s to secede from the rest of the city.
+There have also been numerous by Valley residents to secede from the rest of the city.
 If they succeeded, ironically, they would become the sixth largest city and thus, hard to swallow as a suburb.

 Image source: Curbed Los Angeles